Certseeds/algorithm-template-java/2018fall/lab_9/lab_9_1079/README.md

 The courses are labeled from 1 to n.

+> [!Note]
+>
-Note: the input guarantees that no courses are required the same course twice.
+> the input guarantees that no courses are required the same course twice.

 ### Input